 We assign a deal team composed of underwriting and quantitative professionals to evaluate each potential transaction's pricing and structure.
-Before committing capital to any transaction, the deal team and the regional Chief Underwriting Officer must obtain approval from at least one of, the group Chief Executive Officer, GRIL Chief Executive Officer, or Chief Risk Officer.
+Before committing capital to any transaction, the deal team and the regional Chief Underwriting Officer must obtain approval from at least one of, the CEO, Group CUO, or GRIL's CUO (except for deals led by the GRIL's CUO).
 In seeking this approval, the deal team presents the key components of the proposed transaction, including assumptions and threats, market and individual deal risk factors, market capacity dynamics, transaction structure and pricing, maximum downside, and other factors.